-Other steps you should take to find your pet are:
+Other steps you should take to find your pet:

 And after you do find your pet:

-- Microchip your animal.
+Microchip your pet.
 Microchips are available at the Sonoma County Animal Shelter for just $20.00 No appointment is needed!

-- Spay or neuter: Sterilized animals are less likely to roam and won't contribute to pet overpopulation.
-Call (707) 579-SPAY for information on spay/neuter assistance.
+Spay or neuter your pet.
+Sterilized animals are less likely to roam and won't contribute to pet overpopulation.
+Check our list of spay/neuter resources for assistance.